 Locating Kansas Detainee & Inmate Records

-How Do I Find Out if Someone Is Incarcerated in a Kansas Jail?
+How Do I See if Someone Is Incarcerated in a Kansas Jail?

 The Geary County Inmate Inquiry features a list of inmates, mugshots, and demographics.
 Site visitors can click on their names to learn more about their charges.
 The inmate inquiry resource even offers search area for finding inmates by name, booking number, and subject, as well as a checkbox to filter results by custody status.